shakfu/pd-chuck/README.md

 A project to minimally embed the [chuck](https://chuck.stanford.edu) engine in a pd external.

-This is an ongoing slow translation from my more mature [chuck-max](https://github.com/shakfu/chuck-max) project.
+This is an ongoing translation from my more mature [chuck-max](https://github.com/shakfu/chuck-max) project.

-Note that it's a bit of pain to do this in pd because there are name collisions between the puredata and chuck codebases. (see `patch.diff`), which makes it a hassle to update.
-The current codebase is 1.4.1.0 (numchucks)
+Note that it's a bit of pain to do this in pd because there are name collisions between the puredata and chuck codebases. (see 'Dev Notes' below), which makes it a hassle to update.
+The current chuck version used is `1.5.0.1-dev`

 ## Status